aaronbloomfield/ccc/hws/auction/index.md

 ### Changelog

 Any changes to this page will be put here for easy reference.
 Typo fixes and minor clarifications are not listed here.

-So far there aren't any significant changes to report.
+- Added Thu, 10/25: Clarified that only the owner of a NFT can start an auction for it, and this should be checked via `require()`.

 ### Task 1: Auction contract